Primary Years Program: PPK - 5th grade

 - Tolerance: Being sensitive about differences and diversity in the world and being responsive to the needs of others.

 The Learner Profile includes ten (10) attributes that are understood to describe an effective lifelong learner.
 As the guiding light of all IB programs, we intentionally weave learning opportunities that develop these attributes throughout the curriculum.
 This development of these attributes begins with our youngest learners, however it is understood to be an ongoing process - not a goal to be reached and checked off by year’s end.
 All constituents are expected to be aware of the Learner Profile, as well as to engage in the purposeful reflection of one’s strengths and areas of improvement within it.
-(PYP Attitudes have been marked in the descriptions below.)
+(PYP Attitudes have been highlighted in the descriptions below.)

 Inquirers We nurture our curiosity, developing skills for inquiry and research.
 We know how to learn independently and with others.
 We learn with enthusiasm and sustain our love of learning throughout life.